 Shipping & Logistics

-The void fill pricing guide saved me from fainting when I watched a driver unload a whole truckload of filler and the quality inspector wave it off within minutes.
-That pallet had come from a Midwest wholesaler after our client insisted on the “cheapest bulk bags” without checking the guide.
+The void fill pricing guide saved me from fainting.
+A driver had just unloaded a whole truckload of filler, and the quality inspector waved it off within minutes.
+That pallet came from a Midwest wholesaler after our client chose the “cheapest bulk bags” without checking the guide.

-It was 3,600 pounds of shredded paper destined for a $26,000 shipment of electronics, yet the filler alone would have added $780 in dimensional freight because the driver from Kansas City-based Estes Logistics already maxed out weight and space.
-Rejection wasn’t a joke: each pallet of paper filler was so light that it took up eight feet of trailer depth.
+It was 3,600 pounds of shredded paper.
+The shipment was worth $26,000.
+Yet the filler alone would have added $780 in dimensional freight because the driver from Kansas City-based Estes Logistics had already maxed out weight and space.
+Rejection wasn’t a joke.
+Each pallet of paper filler was so light that it took up eight feet of trailer depth.
 Because Estes bills by cubic feet, we paid $0.38 per cubic foot instead of the $0.24 I had budgeted.

-“Surprising” barely covers the moment when I saw the shipping office add $322 to the invoice and the client gawk about how the void fill pricing guide could have prevented the spike.
+“Surprising” barely covers it, does it?
+I saw the shipping office add $322 to the invoice, and the client gawked at how the void fill pricing guide could have prevented the spike.
 The lesson was a fix, not a feel-good story, and it forced everyone to look at the actual volumetric math instead of chasing the cheapest label.

 I remember when the team first slid that void fill pricing guide across the conference table and told me to treat it like a legal document.
 I laughed until I saw the invoice—19 line items, a $1,640 total including $0.22 per cubic foot for foam, a $0.05-per-unit packaging fee, and a $120 weekend handling premium because the supplier demanded a 72-hour turnaround.
-(Pro tip: never laugh at invoices unless you want to hear “But the guide said...” in a tone reserved for traffic cops.)
-That moment still sticks with me—I carry the guide everywhere, even to the cafeteria line.
+Why laugh at invoices when they can ambush you later?
+That moment still sticks with me, and I carry the guide everywhere, even to the cafeteria line.

-I’ve been running in packaging circles for twelve years, designing logos, printing cartons, and sweating on press floors from Long Beach to Shenzhen.
-During a recent visit to our Shenzhen facility I saw a supplier like Stora Enso quote $0.16 per pound for reclaimed fiber BZ30, yet $0.22 for the same volume once they bumped the grade to meet a sustainability threshold.
+I’ve spent twelve years in packaging circles, designing logos, printing cartons, and sweating on press floors from Long Beach to Shenzhen.
+During a recent visit to our Shenzhen facility, I saw a supplier like Stora Enso quote $0.16 per pound for reclaimed fiber BZ30, yet $0.22 for the same volume once they bumped the grade to meet a sustainability threshold.
 That price shift happened because the void fill pricing guide flagged the fiber change mid-quote, and without that guide the client would have assumed all grades were equal.

-Honestly, I think the guide is the only thing standing between procurement and schedule meltdown—true story: one buyer thought “just toss in foam” and texted me from a crowded LAX freight terminal after learning the rush foam order would cost $0.70 per cubic foot with a 48-hour prep window.
-Without it they'd be throwing money at the problem like confetti and losing track of which line item covers the expedited die cutting.
+Honestly, I think the guide is the only thing standing between procurement and schedule meltdown.
+One buyer thought “just toss in foam,” then texted me from a crowded LAX freight terminal after learning the rush foam order would cost $0.70 per cubic foot with a 48-hour prep window.
+Without it, they'd be throwing money at the problem like confetti and losing track of which line item covers the expedited die cutting.

 How I Learned the Real Cost of Void Fill